 [...]
-The course provided me with the skills required to effectively manage IUCN World Heritage programmes.
+The course provided me with the skills required to effectively manage IUCN World Her-itage programmes.
 It gave me the opportunity to apply what I had learned along with the knowledge I gained through my studies, and translate them into practice [...].
 17

+Haifaa

-Haifaa Abedalhaleem Co-Convenor | OurWorldHeritage Initiative discussions in the World Heritage site of Byblos.
+Abedalhaleem Co-Convenor | OurWorldHeritage Initiative risk management, the course lectures were complemented by interactive sessions and discussions in the World Heritage site of Byblos.